DeveloperZo/eligibility-poc/docs/implementation-guide.md

   - v1.0.0 (2024-11-01): Initial implementation guide
 ---

-This comprehensive guide provides technical implementation details, patterns, code examples, and best practices for developing and extending the Eligibility Rule Management System.
+This comprehensive guide provides technical implementation details, patterns, code examples, and best practices for developing and extending the benefit plan Management System.

 ## Table of Contents